tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I started to refactor the code of my project.
 I learned about MVC and how to structure my business rules.
 I also improved my models to be more clean code.
 I also started to look for an way to seed fake accounts and fake products in my website to be more easy to edit.

 **Thoughts**: Learning design patterns like MVC is useful to get a better code and improve my productivity.
 I'm happy to get better every single day!

+### Day 78 July 31, 2020

+**Today's Progress**: Today I kept refactoring the code of my project.
+I also implemented a view page for products of each specific user.
+Tomorrow I'll try to implement a payment system and a shopping cart.

+**Thoughts**: I was invited to do pair programming tomorrow with a friend.
+I imagine that it will be very good to me see other hands and other way of thinking.